List of Neighbours characters introduced in 2003: Trixie Tucker

 Stapleton reprised the role in 2016 for a brief guest stint.
 Trixie meets an unsuspecting Lou for a date.
-Daniel Kilkelly of Digital Spy commented, "If we're honest, they don't seem to be making too much of an effort as they're only catching up in the cafe, but Trixie is still more than happy to see if there's still a spark between them."
+Daniel Kilkelly of Digital Spy commented, "If we're honest, they don't seem to be making too much of an effort as they're only catching up in the café, but Trixie is still more than happy to see if there's still a spark between them."
 The character returned on 25 November 2016.
+Reporters for the Herald Sun believed Trixie Tucker "sounds a little too much like a porn star name for us."
+The BBC said Trixie's most notable moment was "Walking out on Lou when her show Hello Dolly was a flop."

 Trixie is a singer and performer who spent most of her life touring the world with her partner, Nick and their daughter Nina.
 When Nina's schooling begins to suffer the family spend more time in Erinsborough.
 Trixie and Nick's relationship ends when he has an affair.
 Trixie tries to keep her problems from Nina, but when she attends one of her mother's shows, she sees that Trixie has no confidence.
 Lou Carpenter sees Trixie, and as he was a fan and had a crush on her, he offers her a regular gig performing in his pub.
 She accepts, but her first performance is almost a disaster, when she forgets notes and lyrics.
 Nina joins her mother on stage and rescues the show.
 Lou and Trixie begin spending more time together and when Trixie tells him that she cannot live with Nick anymore, Lou offers to rent Number 22 to her and Nina.
 Trixie cooks Lou a meal to say thanks and they kiss.
 When Trixie finds out that Nina has signed a contract with Melody Jones (Robyn Arthur) and forged her signature, she is furious.
 Lou eventually helps Nina get out of the contract.